Melissa Cardinal Classic

 The K

 I'm more of a realist, so abstract Alts are just that to me... abstract. real world Alts are good.
-I'll listen to the K because I'm a bit of a games player judge as well.
-Be sure you give me framework and do the mental and logical leg work.
+I'll definitely listen to and vote on the K because I'm a bit of a games player judge but it must be ran correctly.
+Be sure you give me framework and do the logic leg work.

 Stock Issues

 I like a clean clashing rounds.
-If you can give me that, more quality evidence over quantity, and have a good strat and build in the 2NR (no shotgun arguments), you can have the ballot.
+If you can give me that, more quality evidence over quantity, and have a good strat and build in the 2NR (no shotguns), you can have the ballot.
 I WANT SUBSTANCE!

 T